Immigration Clinic

 The Immigration Clinic was established in 1998.
 Its purpose is to give students an intensive experience working in-depth on immigration cases and projects on behalf of low-income clients in need of legal assistance.
 Students interested in the Immigration Clinic must apply and go through the Clinic selection process that takes place in the spring of each year.
-The maximum enrollment in the Immigration Clinic is fourteen students each academic year.
-However, because of ongoing client needs, two of those fourteen students will be selected to participate in the Immigration Clinic for an entire calendar year – from May following their second year to May of their third year.
+The maximum enrollment in the Immigration Clinic is eight students each academic year.
+However, because of ongoing client needs, two of those eight students will be selected to participate in the Immigration Clinic for an entire calendar year – from May following their second year to May of their third year.
 Those two students will receive commensurate academic credit for participating for an entire year.

 The types of cases handled by students vary with the needs of the clientele, but generally include such matters as family-based immigrant cases, deportation defense, asylum cases (both affirmative and defensive), immigration applications based on being a crime victim or victim of domestic abuse, Special Immigrant Juvenile visa cases, post-conviction claims based on failure of defense counsel to advise of immigration consequences of criminal proceedings, and other like matters.